The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And is stuff like this going to cause them to have to raise taxes?

-I got a great email after yesterday's uh brilliant monologue performed by me on the free market that exists in gasoline and oil.
+I got a great email after yesterday's brilliant monologue performed by me on the free market that exists in gasoline and oil.

-Pardon me get the sniffles here, I'll fix it in a break.
+I'll fix it in a break.

-I found myself wishing that you would challenge the caller to a homework assignment, ask him to study chapter two of Thomas Sowell's book Basic Economics, a citizen's guide to the economy, then call back to discuss it.
+Ask him to study chapter two of Thomas Soule's book, Basic Economics: A Citizen's Guide to the Economy, then call back to discuss it.

-I, among uh many people are constantly moaning and wailing about the inept economic education that's taught in this country at various levels.
+And I was remiss in not suggesting that I, among many people, are constantly moaning and wailing about the inept economic education that's taught in this country at various levels.

-And folks, if you want to have, if you want to go out, have an experience of true learning and education that will light you up, that you will you will so many things that seem mysterious and dark will become clear.
+And folks, if you want to have, if you want to go out, have an experience of true learning and education that will light you up, that you will, you will, so many things that seem mysterious and dark will become clear.

 They are so simple.